MetPX/sarracenia/doc/design/plan.rst

      criteria: log messages created, read with sr_subscribe.

-  5. ( *InProgress* ) **user-centric multi-switch log message routing.**
+  5. ( *InProgress* ) **user-centric multi-pump log message routing.**

      Assigned to: Michel Grenier

      Using the same mechanisms as the announcements (AMQP messages) but conceptually in the opposite direction (flowing from consumers back to sources.)
-     This is accomplished by ensuring that log messages for consumption are sent back throught the switching network to get to where the source can view them.
+     This is accomplished by ensuring that log messages for consumption are sent back throught the pumping network to get to where the source can view them.

-     criteria:  log message inserted at one switch is routed correctly to a source which inserted the relevant post into another switch.
+     criteria:  log message inserted at one pump is routed correctly to a source which inserted the relevant post into another pump.

-  6. ( *Done* ) **source data routing (over multiple switches).**
+  6. ( *Done* ) **source data routing (over multiple pumps).**

      Assigned to: Michel Grenier

-     Currently, routing through multiple switches is done manually by admins.
+     Currently, routing through multiple pumps is done manually by admins.
-     Admins manually configure each intervening switch for each data set's routing needs.
+     Admins manually configure each intervening pump for each data set's routing needs.

-     A user cannot specify the switches to which data should be sent.
+     A user cannot specify the pumps to which data should be sent.
      Giving users that capability is a design goal of the project.
      Need a relatively simple model for the data sources to specify the distribution of their data.
 This is to be addressed after log message routing.